-We know you come to MyDomaine for intel on which décor trends are currently "in"—so it's only natural that we keep you up to date on which tired design trends are "out" right now too.
-Of course, who better to speak to the topic of outdated décor trends than interior designers themselves?
+We know you come to MyDomaine for intel on which décor trends are currently "in"—so it's only natural that we keep you up to date on which tired design trends are "out," too.
+Of course, who better to speak on the topic of outdated décor trends than interior designers themselves?
 After all, it's basically their job to stay up-to-date on what's cool in interior design.

 To gain insider info from the pros, we asked interior designers Ana Claudia Schultz of Ana Claudia Design, Liz Caan of Liz Caan & Co., Caroline Grant and Dolores Suarez of Dekar Design, Jennifer Vaquero of September Workshop, and the designers behind We Three Design to weigh in on the trends they're ready to say goodbye to.

 From passé white lacquer furniture to "boring" neutral tones, read on below to learn the trends interior designers say are over—and the trends they're endorsing instead.